-"Way back, I can barely remember being about five years old and driving my dad absolutely insane playing a 78rpm vinyl record of Gene Autrie's Frosty The Snowman over and over about a million times."
-Arlin Godwin is describing what he calls a "domestic musical incident".
+"Way back, when I was a tiny little brat—I can just barely remember being about five years old and driving my dad absolutely insane playing a 78rpm vinyl record of Gene Autry's Frosty The Snowman over and over about a billion times."
+This is electronica artist Arlin Godwin's first musical memory.

-"Yeah, there were a lot of those moments.
-Kid loves music.
-Kid turns music way up.
-Kid plays the same music over and over until the parents attack.
-I distinctly remember that after many hours — and probably days — of this annoying behavior, my Dad couldn't take it anymore so he grabs the disc and hurls it against a wall and it shatters into pieces.
+"Yeah, there were a lot of those moments after that because I was obsessed with music, and records, even as a very small child.
+I distinctly remember that after many hours—actually days—of me playing that song endlessly, my Dad couldn't take it anymore so he grabs the disc and hurls it against a wall and it shatters into pieces.
 Records were very brittle in those days."

 This recollection is from a person who has been wearing out turntables, CD players, DAT machines and Hard Drives ever since.

 "I don't read notes because I never learned how.
-And I didn't want to learn how because I never ever wanted to be a musician.
-I couldn't care less about playing a violin until my fingers bleed.
-I wanted to be an artist, a composer.
+And I didn't want to learn that stuff because I never wanted to be a musician.
+I once heard a nasty quote about this topic which was that musicians are to music what bricklayers are to architecture.
+Both are necessary I suppose but I wanted to be—and always felt that I had the talent to be—the guy composing the music.
+I couldn't care less about playing the violin until my fingers bled.
+I'm not gonna spend my life doing finger exercises.
+And if I want to play something I didn't write then I can just pick it out by ear.
+It's not difficult.
+I started writing my own stuff when I was very young and that is what I wanted to be—an artist, a composer.
 And I don't write anything down because I don't need to.
-I have a very very good memory for what I hear — plus composing is what computers are for."
+I have a very very good memory for what I hear—plus composing is what computers are for."

 Soon enough, however, he realized that what he could do with the equipment was much more interesting than the interior workings of the machines themselves and his engineering-obsession turned into a life-long music obsession.